Henry S. Seiner

 ITA Past President

 President & Founding Partner of Cumberland Highstreet Partners

 Former CEO RTI International Metals, Inc.,

-and serves as Member of the Board of Directors of Norsk Titanium and Triumph Aerospace Group
+Member of the Board of Directors of Norsk Titanium and Triumph Aerospace Group

 Dawne S. Hickton is the former Vice Chair, President and Chief Executive Officer of RTI International Metals, Inc. (RTI), where she was employed for over 18 years.
 RTI was a global supplier of advanced titanium and specialty metals products and services in commercial aerospace, defense, propulsion, medical device, energy and other markets.
 Ms. Hickton served as CEO from April 2007 until July 2015, when Alcoa acquired RTI.

 Ms. Hickton serves on the board of the Federal Reserve Bank of Cleveland.

 In addition, she is a member of the board of directors of Norsk Titanium AS, Oslo, Norway, a global leader in manufacturing performance critical titanium components for aerospace and industrial applications.
 Dawne is a board member of Jacobs Engineering Group, Inc., one of the world’s largest and most diverse providers of technical professional and construction services, serving on the audit committee.
 She is also a member of the board of directors of Triumph Group, Inc., a global leader in manufacturing and overhauling aerospace structures, systems and components, and serves on that board’s audit and nominating and corporate governance committees.